gildesmarais/website/posts/2020-09-11-how-i-work-part-2-the-command-line.md

   - software
 ---

 This is the second part of my "How I work" series.
-In case you missed it, [read the first part here]({% post_url 2020-04-10-working-productively %}).
+In case you missed it, [read the first part here]({{ search.pages('2020-04-10-working-productively') }}).
 In this part I will document with which tools I work on the command line.

 ## Contents